nikomatsakis/funding/design-docs/exploration.md

 **Cons**:
 - Requires a long-term/repeatable source of funding, otherwise the job stability could not be upheld.
 (This is the main reason why employment will not be available from RFMF at the beginning)
 - More overhead to set up for the Rust Foundation.
 - It could be problematic to hire people from certain countries.
+This could be potentially resolved by hiring through intermediaries.

 #### G2.4: Let the maintainer choose
 If we are able to support multiple models, we could simply let the maintainer choose.